Greg-T8/Notebook/topics/tools/powershell/practical-automation-with-powershell/ch6-making-adaptable-automations/index.md

 Use `Out-File` to send the resulting JSON to a configuration file; then place that file in your module directory.

 ## 6.3.2 - Using Your Configuration Data
+This section demonstrates how you can feed a JSON configuration file into a script.

 The following function builds on the previous functions above to set configurations.
 This function has a couple of built-in logging functions that are interesting.
 The script in the next section creates the JSON config that this function uses.

 ```powershell